BLavery/STM32-Cube-TrueStudio/README.md

 Knocking together user C and C++ code for ...

- - serial printf,
- - oled display,
- - small tft display,
+ - printf and some small displays,
  - some GPIO primitives that have an arduino ready-to-go feel,
  - and millis() micros() sleep() and delayMicroseconds()